V Film: History

 On 16 February 2009 an eighth TV1000 channel, TV1000 Drama, is launched in Sweden, Denmark, Norway and Finland.
 At the same time, the other TV1000 channels had their logos replaced by a new design.

 The one-hour timeshift of the main TV1000 channel TV1000 Plus One was closed down on 1 August 2010.

 On 2 January 2012 it was announced that the TV1000 channels will be rebranded as Viasat Film starting from 3 March 2012 in the Nordic region.
 TV1000 is still available in Central Europe as TV1000 East.

 On April 23, 2014, changed Viasat in their lineup of movie channels, Viasat Film Nordic closed and was replaced by Viasat Film Comedy.
 The Nordic film will in future be included in the program on the other channels and Viasat Film Action and Viasat Film Classic was reduced transmission time and put forward only in the evening hours while closed to Viasat Film Drama HD. and Viasat Film Action HD began to simulcast with Nat Geo Wild HD in daytime on the Viasat satellite platform.

 10 November 2015 changed Viasat back in their lineup of movie channels, Viasat Film Classic and Viasat Film Drama was closed down and replaced by Viasat Film Hits (Which will send new and classic film favorites) and Viasat Series (a pure serial channel with both new and classic series), also was changed during the program on other channels, it returned to again show series and children's programs as they did in the 90s under the brand TV1000, Viasat Film Family withdrawn children's programs from Disney Jr. daytime and Viasat Film Comedy began broadcasting classic comedy series in the daytime, also changed Viasat Film name to Viasat Film Premiere.

 In 2018 the TV department of MTG was split off into Nordic Entertainment Group.

+The Viasat Film channels were renamed V Film on 1 June 2020 as part of a major corporate rebranding.

+TV1000 will be renamed Viasat Kino 2025.
+May 7.
+Romania, Croatia, Serbia and Bulgaria.